 The stunning Egyptian Plover by Ian Fulton.

-Hippopotamus, Western Black-and-white (Pied) Colobus, Western Red Colobus, Olive Colobus, Sooty Mangabey, Callithrix, Campbell’s (Mona), Diana and (Martin's) Putty-nosed Monkeys, and Brooke's (Ogilby's) Duiker.
-Also a chance of Chimpanzee, Red River Hog and (Common) Long-nosed Cusimanse, and an outside chance of Pygmy Hippopotamus.
+Hippopotamus, Western Black-and-white (Pied) Colobus, Western Red Colobus, Olive Colobus, Sooty Mangabey, Callithrix, Campbell’s (Mona), Diana and (Martin's) Putty-nosed Monkeys, Red River Hog, Hammer-headed Fruit Bat and several duikers.
+Also a chance of Chimpanzee and (Common) Long-nosed Cusimanse, and an outside chance of Pygmy Hippopotamus, White-bellied Pangolin and Water Chevrotain.

 Upper Guinea Forest Endemics (10-11 out of 15)